Do Consumers Trust Social Media Influencers? Here’s What Statistics Show

 Generations vary on trusted platforms, but unite against sponsored posts

-Before you start investing in a platform because you think it’s perceived as authentic, keep in mind not everyone has the same idea of what makes for genuine social media content.
+Before you start investing in a platform because you think it’s perceived as authentic, remember that not everyone has the same perception of genuine social media content.
 Being a brand with an authentic mission helps, but so does the channel where your content lives.
 Survey results showed Gen Z respondents (ages 16 to 24) ranked Instagram as the most trustworthy platform, followed by TikTok.
 Facebook, which ranked first in all other age groups, was fourth for Gen Z.

-More than anything, these stats prove that perceptions of social media are volatile.
-Your target audience could have wildly different ideas on what makes authentic content depending on their generation— ideas that could change, fast.
-That’s why it’s important to own your contacts, instead of relying solely on social media audiences.
-Unless you build out text or email lists for your customers you won’t have a way of engaging them if one platform goes out of vogue or loses its sense of authenticity in your target age group.
+These stats prove that perceptions of social media are volatile.
+Your target audience could have wildly different ideas on what makes authentic content depending on their generation.
+That’s why it’s important to own your contacts instead of relying solely on social media audiences.
+Unless you build out text or email lists for your customers, you won’t have a way of engaging them if one platform loses its sense of authenticity in your target age group.

-One thing that unites the age groups is a universal distrust for sponsored posts.
+Interestingly, age groups are united by universal distrust for sponsored posts.
 One in three respondents said too many sponsored posts erode their trust in an influencer.
-For brands and personalities who rely on sponsored posts to pay the bills, this could represent somewhat of an issue— how do you provide value while asking for something in return?
-The answer is to bring audiences deeper into your ecosystem through a variety of touch points such as email, text message, and direct messages.
+For brands and personalities who rely on sponsored posts to pay the bills, this could represent an issue— how do you provide value while asking for something in return?
+The answer is to bring audiences deeper into your ecosystem through a variety of touchpoints such as email, text message, and direct messages.
 This enables you to create more meaningful connections and open additional sales channels so sponsored posts become less of a necessity.

 Owning the conversation

-Young Millennials, in the 25 to 34 age range, ranked blog posts as their number one preference while older Millennials, Gen Xers, and Boomers ranked email as their top choice.
+Young Millennials, in the 25 to 34 age range, ranked blog posts as their #1 preference, while older Millennials, Gen Xers, and Boomers ranked email as their top choice.

-While your audience might favor one method over another depending on their demographics, a smart marketing strategy will include using all channels at your disposal to create many touch points with your customers throughout their journey.
-Remember, if the content is valuable your audience will want to hear from you often (more on that later).
-You don’t have to do this manually, using a mass texting service can help you stay in touch while maximizing employee resources.
+While your audience might favor one method over another depending on their demographics, a smart marketing strategy will include using all channels at your disposal to create many touchpoints with your customers throughout their journey.
+Remember, if the content is valuable, your audience will want to hear from you often.
+You don’t have to do this manually.
+You can use a mass texting service to stay in touch while maximizing employee resources.

-Our customer Sane Solution used a version of this strategy to improve their SMS text marketing.
+Our customer, Sane Solution, used a version of this strategy to improve their SMS text marketing.
 Since they already had an incredibly responsive email campaign strategy, they chose the highest-performing emails to reuse as text messages.
-They found that it was even possible to send the same person an email and a text message with similar content if that customer had meaningfully engaged with the content.
-Their case study digs deeper into how they accomplished this.
+They found that it was possible to send the same person an email and a text message with similar content if that customer had meaningfully engaged with the content.
+This case study digs deeper into how they accomplished this.

-1 in 2 rely on reviews when online shopping
+1 in 2 buyers rely on reviews when online shopping

 Did you know that 93% of customers read online reviews before making a purchase?
-One of the simplest ways influencers can add value to their followers is by providing unbiased reviews, 38% of respondents indicated this was the content they found most helpful.
+One of the simplest ways influencers can add value to their followers is by providing unbiased reviews.
+In fact, 38% of respondents indicated this was the content they found most helpful.
 This preference held true for every age group except Gen Z women.
 For Gen Z women, 23% said how-tos are most valuable, followed by motivational posts.
-And while 34% of overall respondents said the best way to win their trust is with unbiased reviews, Gen Z women differed, with 40% saying the best way to win their trust is by interacting with followers.
+And while 34% of overall respondents said the best way to win their trust is with unbiased reviews, Gen Z women differed.
+40% of Gen Z women said the best way to win their trust is by interacting with followers.

 If you’re struggling to obtain reviews or don’t have the budget to work with influencers, turn your customers into your reviewers and leverage their experiences for your social media.
-You can send them an automatic text message after they’ve used your product or service asking them to leave a review on any of your third party review sites or provide feedback directly to you.
-Then, create graphics or videos from their reviews to use across your socials.
+You can send them an automatic text message after they’ve used your product or service.
+Ask them to leave a review on any of your third party review sites or provide feedback directly to you.
+Then, create graphics or videos from their reviews to use across your social media channels.

 How often can you post?